macropin/django-registration/docs/quickstart.rst

     accounts after registering.
 If a user does not activate within that period, the account will remain permanently inactive and may be deleted by maintenance scripts provided in django-registration.

+``REGISTRATION_AUTO_LOGIN``
+    Optional.
+If this is `True`, your users will automatically log in when they click on the activation link in their email.
+Defaults to `False`.

 For example, you might have something like the following in your Django settings file::